The History of AI - 1960s

 While not strictly a content critique, the post would benefit enormously from:

-• Historical photographs of Shakey, ELIZA terminals, early LISP machines
+• Historical photographs of Shakey, ELIZA terminals, and early LISP machines

 • Diagram of GPS's means-ends analysis showing goal decomposition